Skint Dad

 The Olio app is free to download and free to use.

-It’s not got a massive user base in smaller towns, but if you live in a large town or city you may find a good haul.
+It’s not got a massive user base in smaller towns, but if you live in a large town or city, you may find a good haul.

-Have you paid your bills?
+Have you spoken to your bill companies?

 What you shouldn’t do